Melilla: Transportation

 Melilla Airport is serviced by Air Nostrum, flying to the Spanish cities of Málaga, Madrid, Barcelona, Las Palmas de Gran Canaria, Palma de Mallorca, Granada, Badajoz, Sevilla and Almería.
-In April 2013, a local enterprise set up Melilla Airlines, flying from the city to Málaga.
+In April 2013, a local enterprise set up the short-lived Melilla Airlines, flying from the city to Málaga.
 The city is linked to Málaga, Almería and Motril by ferry.

 Three roads connect Melilla and Morocco but require clearance through border checkpoints.

 Sport

 Melilla is a surfing destination.
 The city's football club, UD Melilla, plays in the third tier of Spanish football, the Segunda División B. The club was founded in 1943 and since 1945 have played at the 12,000-seater Estadio Municipal Álvarez Claro.
 Until the other club was dissolved in 2012, UD Melilla played the Ceuta-Melilla derby against AD Ceuta.
 The clubs travelled to each other via the Spanish mainland to avoid entering Morocco.
-The second-highest ranked club in the city are Casino del Real CF of the fourth-tier Tercera División.
-The football's governing institution is the Melilla Football Federation.
+The second-highest ranked club in the city was Casino del Real CF of the fourth-tier Tercera División; until the were dissolved in 2013.

+The governing institution of football in the exclave is the Melilla Football Federation.